Cerro Tujle

 The crater lies between the Salar de Atacama and the Western Cordillera at an elevation of 3554 m on the Cordón de Tujle ridge, 20 km south-east of Peine.
 The crater is 333 m wide, elliptical and surrounded by volcanic deposits.
 The crater appears to have formed, after an initial lava flow eruption turned phreatomagmatic.
 It is embedded in the Tucúcaro Ignimbrite, which overlies an Ordovician basement and Paleozoic-Mesozoic volcanic and Neozoic mixed sediments.
-There are other volcanic systems in the vicinity.
+There are other volcanic systems in the vicinity, forming an extended area of monogenetic volcanoes.